-The around 200 military vehicles crammed into a huge warehouse as the Marshall Museum are the main attraction of the Overloon War Museum.
+The around 200 military vehicles crammed into a huge warehouse as the Marshall Museum are the main attractions of the Overloon War Museum.
 Military vehicles of all kinds are on display here with hardware from all nations.
-The majority of the vehicles, planes and boats are from the Second World War but a few items are older while many are from the Cold War period.
+The majority of the vehicles, planes, and boats are from the Second World War but a few items are older while many are from the Cold War period.

 A few notable vehicles on display include amongst others:

 - A Renault TF-17 tank – the only tank owned the Dutch in 1940.

 - A German Panther tank damaged during the Battle of Overloon – it was only recently brought indoors.

 - A Soviet T-34 tank in full working condition.